 Hailing just three miles away from the Rock & Roll Hall of Fame, Lydia Briggs is a rising talent releasing her seventh single, called Morning.
-Lydia has yet again teamed up with the amazing production of the legendary producer Jim Wirt, who already worked with Fiona Apple, Incubus, No Doubt, just to name a few.
+Lydia has yet again teamed up with the amazing production of the legendary producer Jim Wirt, who already worked with Fiona Apple, Incubus, and No Doubt, just to name a few.

-Lydia has been creating a solid portfolio in the music industry since she started playing the piano at the age of five, and now at the age of seventeen, the talent is collecting the glory with playing regularly solo gigs at renowned venues and her previous releases have accumulated more than 337,000 streams.
+Lydia has been creating a solid portfolio in the music industry since she started playing the piano at the age of five, and now at the age of seventeen, the talent is collecting the glory by playing regularly solo gigs at renowned venues and her previous releases have accumulated more than 337,000 streams.

 At this time, in the new track, Lydia has brought us the collaboration of Alan Harrell, a Cleveland Orchestra cellist who is reinforcing the song’s tension, the subject comes from not knowing what will happen when you’re open and vulnerable.

 I set some key questions to Lydia to know more about this new truly unique indie-pop ballad.